BehaviorTree/BehaviorTree.CPP/README.md

 ------------
 Please refer to the following paper when using the library:

 **How Behavior Trees Modularize Hybrid Control Systems and Generalize Sequential Behavior Compositions, the Subsumption Architecture, and Decision Trees.** Michele Colledanchise and Petter Ogren.
 IEEE Transaction on Robotics 2017.

-bibtex entry:
+Bibtex entry:

 `@ARTICLE{TRO17Colledanchise,` <br/>
 `author={M. Colledanchise and P. Ögren},` <br/>